 We do lipiscans every day, come and find out more.

-LipiFlow is FDA approved for the treatment of dry eye syndrome caused by meibomian gland dysfunction.
+LipiFlow is FDA approved and is slowly becoming the standard in our office for the treatment of dry eye syndrome caused by meibomian gland dysfunction.
 LipiFlow directly treats the meibomian glands by using a combination of gentle massage and heat to improve the quality of the meibomian gland secretions.

-Contact Our 20/20 Vision Place in Sunrise, FL Today!
+Contact Us at 20/20 Vision Place in Sunrise, FL Today!

 If you are suffering from the symptoms of dry eye, give us a call and make an appointment.
 The sooner you do, the sooner your eyes will start producing the tears that you need.
 Call today at (954) 851-9949.